Lifting the Veil: Digital Camouflage Systems

 1

-The point of the macro pattern is to break the human shape up into multiple ‘chunks’ – disrupting the overall silhouette we present.
+The point of the macro pattern is to break the human shape into multiple ‘chunks’ – disrupting the overall silhouette we present.
 Everyone should be familiar with the concept of skylining – what happens when you walk along the top of a ridge with the sun behind you.
-Your outline clearly identifies you as human, or at least, as something actively moving around that shouldn’t be there.
+Your outline identifies you as human, or at least something actively moving around that shouldn’t exist.

-Large shapes are what are required here – which can then be overlaid with the Micro patterns.
-Something as simple as a chess board starts the process…
+Large shapes are required here – which can then be overlaid with the Micropatterns.
+Something as simple as a chessboard starts the process…

 4

-Now, the eye starts getting confused as to where the human begins and ends.
-Breaking up the outline.
+Now, the eye starts getting confused about where the human begins and ends—breaking up the outline.
 But up close, this would still appear as large flat surfaces, so the final step is to overlay the micro pattern again.
-This starts to really disrupt the body.
+This starts to disrupt the body.

 3

-Now, this is a really quick, really rough example of how the system works.
+Now, this is a rapid, really rough example of how the system works.
 Digital systems are tweaked and tested many, many times in multiple environments.
 But I am sure you get the idea.
-So, macro, overlayed with micro, but we still need to keep a third factor in mind.
+So, macro overlayed with micro, but we must keep a third factor in mind.
 Isoluminance.

 Isoluminance (Contrast)

-Some may have noticed a phenomenon common with many traditional mimicry camo’s – up close they look awesome, but take a couple of steps back, and all the photorealistic images blur into one pattern.
+Some may have noticed a phenomenon shared with many traditional mimicry camo’s – up close, they look fantastic, but take a couple of steps back, and all the photorealistic images blur into one pattern.
 This is known as ‘blobbing out’ – and renders many camo’s useless at a distance.
-Now you are just a human silhouette again.
+Now, you are just a human silhouette again.

-While it might seem counterintuitive, blocks of solid colour are actually quite important in camouflage.
-Large enough blocks means that the macro patterns get something to contrast against – again, working to further break up the human shape, and remain effective in doing so at larger distances.
+While it might seem counterintuitive, blocks of solid colour are pretty crucial in camouflage.
+Large enough blocks mean that the macro patterns get something to contrast against – again, working to break up the human shape further and remain effective at more considerable distances.

 Does colour matter?

-Yes, and no. Remembering the points above, in regards to contrast, where colours certainly play a part in the pattern, do the colours matter?
-How about just wearing a hawaiian shirt.
+Yes and no. Remembering the points above regarding contrast, where colours certainly play a part in the pattern, do the colours matter?
+How about just wearing a Hawaiian shirt?
 It breaks up the silhouette!
-Lets also be honest, colour plays an important part when shopping for camo – and try as we might, our personal taste and how we perceive we are going to look wearing it does affect our purchasing decisions.
+Let us also be honest: colour plays an important part when shopping for camo – and try as we might, our taste and how we perceive we will look wearing it affect our purchasing decisions.
 Be honest.

 How Deer See

-For a good primer on this – I suggest you pop over and read my previous post – Blaze Camouflage – Safety while hunting.
+For a good primer on this – I suggest you read my previous post – Blaze Camouflage – Safety while hunting.
 But, in short, animals don’t see like us.
-Deer in particular are mostly likened to a form of colourblindness, a result of them being having one less rod in their eye than us.
-It is suggest that they can’t difference much in the yellow-green, green, yellow, orange, and red range of colours, however, are sensitive to Blue and UV.
+Deer, in particular, are mostly likened to a form of colourblindness, resulting from having one less rod in their eye than us.
+It is suggested that they can’t differ much in the yellow-green, green, yellow, orange, and red range of colours.
+However, they are sensitive to Blue and UV.

 However.
 Birds.

 You are stalking through the bush, quiet as a ghost, getting closer and closer to your quarry, ready for the strike.
-Then a pile of very noisy birds spot you and alert the entire forest to your presence.
+Then, a pile of boisterous birds spot you and alert the entire forest to your presence.
 Many birds (Kea certainly) can see much closer to use when it comes to colours.
-So while blaze orange is all but invisible to deer, it may not be to some of the other animals you are trying to also not alert.
+So, while blaze orange is invisible to deer, it may not be to some of the other animals you are trying not to alert.

 So – Hunters Element Veil

-Hunters Element seem to be the first NZ company to combine the science into a new digital system for local hunters (please correct me if I am wrong).
-Their pattern combines macro and micro, focuses heavily on Isoluminance, and looks good to boot.
-In fact, I have received more comments about my Hunters Element Rugged Bush coat than any other piece of hunting clothing I have ever owned.
-People love the jacket, and the love the camo.
-That fact it is also going to be effective in the bush.
+Hunters Element seem to be the first NZ company to combine science into a new digital system for local hunters (please correct me if I am wrong).
+Their pattern combines macro and micro, focuses heavily on Isoluminance, and looks good.
+I have received more comments about my Hunters Element Rugged Bush coat than any other hunting clothing I have ever owned.
+People love the jacket, and they love the camo.
+That fact is also going to be effective in the bush.
 Bonus!

-Basically though, Hunters Element have decided to push the envelope in what to expect out of your camo.
-I would expect we will now start seeing a lot more digital influence in other suppliers gear in the future.
+However, Hunters Element has decided to push the envelope in what to expect out of your camo.
+I would hope we will now start seeing a lot more digital influence in other suppliers’ gear in the future.

 One camo to rule them all?

 Remember – not all camo works in all environments.
 Forest/Bush/Mountains/Open Marsh are all quite different environments that require slightly different approaches.
-While I don’t pick Veil would hold up well in open marshland hunting waterfowl – all the imagery I have seen indicates from bush to the tops it will integrate nicely.
-The colour of camo tends to ‘shift’ a little depending on it’s surroundings – testament to some intelligent design and colourways.
+While I don’t pick Veil, it would hold up well in open marshland hunting waterfowl – all the imagery I have seen indicates from bush to the tops, it will integrate nicely.
+The colour of camo tends to ‘shift’ a little depending on its surroundings – a testament to some intelligent design and colourways.